Alon Goshen-Gottstein

-Alon Goshen-Gottstein (אלון גושן גוטשטיין; born 1956, England) is a scholar of Jewish studies and a theoretician and activist in the domain of interfaith dialogue.
-He is founder and director of the Elijah Interfaith Institute since 1997.
-He specializes in bridging the theological and academic dimension with a variety of practical initiatives, especially involving world religious leadership.
+Alon Goshen-Gottstein (אלון גושן גוטשטיין; born November 4, 1956, England) is founder of the Elijah Interfaith Institute (1997), a scholar of Jewish studies, theologian, theoretician activist in the domain of interfaith dialogue and interpreter of Hassidic music.
+Within the field of interfaith relations, he specializes in bridging the theological and academic dimension with a variety of practical initiatives, especially involving world religious leadership.

-Personal life

-Goshen-Gottstein is the son of Moshe Goshen-Gottstein – a professor of Jewish studies, linguist, Bible scholar, and theologian – and Esther Goshen-Gottstein, a clinical psychologist.
-The Jerusalem home in which Goshen-Gottstein grew up was open to students of various religions, as well as to visiting clergy.

-Goshen-Gottstein is married to Therese (born Andrevon), who is a close collaborator in his interfaith activities.
-Goshen-Gottstein has two sons, Elisha and Nerya.

 Education and academic career

-Goshen-Gottstein underwent religious training and was ordained a rabbi in 1978.
-For the following thirty years he served as a reserve chaplain in the Israeli army, but he has never practiced as a communal rabbi.

 Goshen-Gottstein attended Hebrew University of Jerusalem with a concentration in the fields of Talmud and Jewish Thought.
 He also studied at Harvard University Christianity and religions.
 He received a PhD from Hebrew University in Jerusalem in 1986.
 His thesis was on the subject "God and Israel as Father and Son in Tannaitic Literature.
 His PhD was supervised by Ephraim Urbach.
-He has taught at a variety of Israeli universities.
-Goshen-Gottstein headed the Institute for the Study of Rabbinic, taught at Bet Morasha College, Jerusalem, from 1997 till 2013, and oversaw conferences and publications in the field.
+He has taught at a variety of Israeli universities, especially Tel Aviv University.

-For a decade Goshen-Gottstein was a member of the Shalom Hartman Institute.
-Here, he engaged with contemporary existential issues and became versed in public interfaith conversations, for which he was in charge for several years on behalf of the Hartman Institute.

-Besides his academic training, Goshen-Gottstein has drawn from other Jewish and non-Jewish resources.
-He is affiliated with several Hassidic communities and has been deeply influenced by Hassidic teaching and spirituality.
-He has also published in that area.